Lurocalis

-Lurocalis is a genus of nightjar in the family Caprimulgidae.
+Lurocalis is a genus of nightjars in the family Caprimulgidae.
 The species are found in Central and South America.

 Taxonomy

 The genus Lurocalis was introduced in 1851 by the American ornithologist John Cassin.
 The type species was designated as Caprimulgus nattereri Temminck, 1822, by George Robert Gray in 1855.
 This taxon is now considered as a subspecies of the short-tailed nighthawk.
 The genus name combines the Ancient Greek oura meaning "tail" with kolos meaning "stunted".